Eric6669/Port-Hamiltonian-Neural-Converter/README.md

 The paper compares three converter models:

 - **M1: IGBT/Diode detailed model**.
 This is the Simscape Universal Bridge reference model and is treated as ground truth.
 - **M2: switching-function model**.
-This uses the ideal switching-function approximation for faster EMT simulation.
+This uses the ideal switching-function approximation for real-time EMT simulation.
 - **M3: pH-NODE neural converter**.
-This keeps the port-Hamiltonian interconnection structure and learns the dissipation matrix and inverse parameter matrix.

-The offline Simulink model `simulink/offline/Compare_AI_kk.mdl` contains M1, M2, and M3 for open-loop and closed-loop comparison.
-The real-time models are separated as `RT_IGBT.slx`, `RT_SWF.slx`, and `RT_AI.slx` under `simulink/realtime/`.
+This is our proposed model.

 ## Simulink Files